 Reading the Bafang factory codes in the image above:

 |500||Rated for 500 watts|

 |12||“12T”, or 12 turns of copper winding on the motor core|

 My motor is 11T, not 12T.
-12T could work on a 20″ wheel, as it gives you higher torque and consequently a lower top speed than 11T.
-However my 11T motor works perfectly as I want it to – right in the Goldilocks zone for a front motor that I don’t want to be too powerful off the line (no need to pull hard on that front fork – or the fork’s dropouts) and which starts to peter out just as the rear mid-drive starts kicking in hard, for a nice drama-free balance.
-A 12T motor would have a lower top speed that might make it die off below the typical cruising speed for this bike and I’d rather keep both motors working for as much of the range of normal use as possible.
+On a 20″ wheel it works perfectly as I want it to – right in the Goldilocks zone for a front motor that I don’t want to be too powerful off the line (no need to pull hard on that front fork – or the fork’s dropouts) and which starts to peter out just as the rear mid-drive starts kicking in hard, for a nice drama-free balance.

 Details on how the motors interact on this 2wd ebike:

 Here is a link to what appears to be a very similar if not identical motor for sale on Amazon.
 You will want to ask the seller what the motor winding number is.
 Based on the similar name of the seller on the listing as of today, this may be the same one I bought mine from.